When Conservatives Loved the Palestinians

 Why were conservatives so hostile to Israel?
 And why did conservatives turn against Arabs starting in the late 1960s?
 This is a rich, unexplored topic, one that historians should take up.
 Here are a few possible factors:

 1. Anti-Semitism.
 One could argue that the “Old Right” (the isolationists of the 1930s and 1940s) were largely anti-Semites and this carried over into a grudge against Israel.
-In a 1979 review in The American Spectator, Richard Brookhiser raised the possibility, without providing a shred of evidence, that Henry Regnery was an anti-Semite.
-I don’t think we should accept accusations like this without genuine proof.
 It is true that many of the articles that National Review ran were hair-raisingly prejudiced enough to make one suspicious.
 (See here for examples of how National Review dealt with the Eichmann trial).
 And Westbrook Pegler was unquestionably a thuggish bigot; he had a tendency to use the word “kike” rather freely, as if it were an especially clever bon mot.
 Still, some of the conservative critics of Israel were themselves Jewish and others were admirably critical of racism in any form.
 So this is something that has to be taken on a case by case basis.

 2. Anti-communism.
 Conservatives of early postwar eras were anti-communists above all else.
 They thought that Arabs and Muslims would be reliable allies against Moscow and feared the Palestinian refugee crisis could radicalize the Middle Eastern masses, making them anti-American.
 This was a legitimate concern and to some degree an accurate prophesy.
 Which might explain the turn-around in the 1970s to the 1990: with the rise of anti-Americanism in the Arab and Islamic world and the corresponding collapse of communism, the die had been cast and it no longer seemed possible (or necessary) to placate Arab and Islamic public opinion.